Indigo staff dress up as Lord Ram, Sita, Lakshman at Ahmedabad airport- Republic World

 Indigo staff members dressed up as Lord Ram, Sita, Laxman and Hanuman to mark the airline's inaugural flight from Ahemdabad to Ayodhya on Thursday.

 The staff members dressed in the finery to resemble Lord Ram, Sita, Laxman and Hanuman fascinated the crowd.
-They received a big hand from the passengers gathered at the Ahmedabad airport.
+They received a big hand from the passengers gathered at the Ahmedabad airport, a viral video shows.

-"We are honoured to be part of this historic moment, connecting the vibrant city of Ahmedabad with the sacred land of Ayodhya," Indigo said on X.
+"We are honoured to be part of this historic moment, connecting the vibrant city of Ahmedabad with the sacred land of Ayodhya.
+Thank you for your presence, we look forward to flying all our customers on this route," said Indigo on the microblogging site X.

 The first flight from Ayodhya to Ahmedabad was flagged off by Union Civil Aviation Minister Jyotiraditya Scindia and Uttar Pradesh CM Yogi Adityanath virtually on Thursday.